briankoser/sosoreads/README.md

 # SoSoReads
 *Another Node Goodreads wrapper*

-Apparently when Amazon acquired Goodreads they decided to ship the half-built API and never finish it.
+Apparently when Amazon acquired Goodreads they decided to ship their [half-built API](https://www.goodreads.com/api) and never finish it.
 Thanks, Amazon.

 So there are lots of wrappers:
 - [Goodreads](https://github.com/sosedoff/goodreads) (Ruby) looks like the most popular.
 - [BetterReads](https://github.com/thejessleigh/betterreads) (Python) was my first name idea and looks great.
 It was built on goodreads2, another Python wrapper.
 - I haven't looked at them in-depth yet, but there are a bunch of Node versions: [fff-graphql-goodreads](https://github.com/mpj/fff-graphql-goodreads), [goodreads-api-node](https://github.com/baahrens/goodreads-api-node), [goodreads.js](https://github.com/AnalogJ/goodreads.js), [goodreads-json](https://github.com/rosnovsky/goodreads-json), [goodreads-json-api](https://github.com/myke11j/goodreads-json-api), [Goodreads review JSON export](https://github.com/remy/goodreads), and [node-goodreads](https://github.com/bdickason/node-goodreads).

-They are mostly incomplete and I want a cleaner interface.
+My goal with sosoreads is to provide a clean interface to the book-related resources.
+I will not implement the social resources (friends, notifications, etc.).

 ## To Do